kez4twez/kez4twez/README.md

-- 👋 Hi, I’m @kez4twez
+- 👋 Hi, I’m Tom Weekes (@kez4twez)
 - 👀 I’m interested in ...
 All things programming, blockchain and finance
 - 🌱 I’m currently learning ...
-Almost finished a FinTech bootcamp through Monash University, focused on Python, Solidity and ML
+Solidity
 - 💞️ I’m looking to collaborate on ...
 Anything!
 - 📫 How to reach me ... tomdweekes@gmail.com